Wyndham Mortimer: Mortimer's last battle

 The tense situation was repeated in 1941 when Mortimer played a leading role in a strike against the North American Aviation plant located in Inglewood, California.
 During the 22 months from August 1939 to June 1941 Stalin and Hitler supported each other as war raged in Europe.
 Mortimer and all Communist local union officials opposed American aid to Britain's war against Germany.
 They supported strikes in war industries that were supplying Lend Lease aircraft to Britain.
 At the North American factory Mortimer and the local UAW negotiators demanded the starting pay for new employees be raised from 50 cents an hour to 75 cents, plus a 10 cents raise for their 7,000 current members.
 Mortimer defied the national UAW no-strike pledge and suddenly unleashed a wildcat strike on June 5.
 It closed the plant that produced a fourth of all the fighter planes made in the U.S. The UAW national leader Richard Frankensteen flew in but was unable to get the Mortimer to back down.
 So the White House intervened with the approval of national CIO leadership.
 President Franklin Roosevelt on June 8 sent in the California national guard to reopen the plant with bayonets.
 Strikers were told to return immediately or be drafted into the US Army.
 Mortimer was ordered by UAW headquarters to energetically exert his full influence upon the strikers to go back to work.
 When Mortimer refused this instruction, he was immediately fired from his union post.
 However two weeks later when Germany suddenly invaded the USSR on June 22, all the Communist activists suddenly became the strongest supporters of war production; they crushed wildcat strikes.

 Later years

 Mortimer's defiance of the Executive Board of the UAW had ended his career in the union.
-A brief stint followed as an organizer for the CIO, but Mortimer resigned from this position in 1942.
-Thereafter he held a number of minor union positions before retiring in 1945 at the age of 61.
+A brief stint followed as an organizer for the national CIO, but he resigned from this position in 1942.
+Thereafter he held a number of minor union posts before retiring in 1945 at the age of 61.

 During his retirement years, Mortimer spent time writing and speaking on labor issues.

 Death and legacy

-Wyndham Mortimer died August 25, 1966, in Los Angeles, California, at age 82.
+Wyndham Mortimer died August 25, 1966, in Hawthorne, California, at age 82.

-Mortimer's memoirs, Organize!
+Mortimer's memoir, Organize!
 My Life as a Union Man, was published posthumously by Beacon Press in 1971.
 His papers are held by the Walter P. Reuther Library located at Wayne State University in Detroit, Michigan.